alephnode/alephnode/src/pages/08-benfords-law/index.md

 )
 ```

-After examining the dataset, I see that the subscribers for each YouTube channel seems to fit the requirements for adhering to Benford's law: large set of numbers that don't have an obvious maxima or anything that would cap/skew the set.
+After examining the dataset, I see that the subscription counts for each YouTube channel seem to adhere to Benford's law: a large set of numbers that don't have an obvious minima/maxima or anything that would cap/skew the set.

-To get a better sense of the leading digits, I'll write a function that filters through the list, keeping only the cells where the number passed in is the first.
+To get a better sense of the first number of each subscription count, I'll write a function that filters through the list, keeping only the cells where the number passed in is the first.

 ```javascript
 getLeadingDigitCount = n =>